 Undergraduate Elementary Education Program

-For Fall 2021, the Michigan Department of Education (MDE) has established new certification structures for teachers.
-Currently, the Lower Elementary (PK-3rd Grade) and Upper Elementary (3rd-6th Grade) Education programs have been approved.
-Beginning in Fall 2021, students seeking teacher certification in Elementary education must enter teacher preparation programs aligned with this new teacher certification structure.
+In Fall 2021, the Michigan Department of Education (MDE) established new certification structures for teachers.
+Currently, the Young Children: Birth to Kindergarten (B-K), Lower Elementary (PK-3rd Grade) and Upper Elementary (3rd-6th Grade) Education programs have been approved.
+Beginning in Fall 2021, students seeking teacher certification in Birth to Kindergarten or Elementary education must enter teacher preparation programs aligned with the new teacher certification structure.

 Final drafts of preparation standards and guidance from the Michigan Department of Education for the other certification grade bands (grades 5-9, and grades 7-12) are forthcoming.

 Elementary Program Options (for students beginning Fall 2021 or later)

 Beginning Fall 2021, incoming students interested in teaching Elementary Education double major with the Educational Studies major and the PCKET major.

 The Educational Studies major is designed for students seeking certification at the Elementary level.
 Students in the Educational Studies program can earn certification for teaching pre-kindergarten through 3rd grade (PK-3) and/or 3rd grade through 6th grade (3-6).
 Students also have the option to take additional courses to earn an endorsement in Special Education (K-12), teaching English as a Second Language (K-12), or Elementary Spanish.

 The Educational Studies major ensures that novice teachers are:

 - prepared to address the needs of the whole child